rocky-linux/documentation/docs/guides/migrate2rocky.md

 Well, we have the tool for you: [migrate2rocky](https://github.com/rocky-linux/rocky-tools/tree/main/migrate2rocky).

 It is a script that, when run, will change out all of your repositories to those of Rocky Linux.
-Packages will install and upgrade or down-grade as necessary, and your OS's branding will also change.
+Packages will install and upgrade or down-grade as necessary, and your operating system's branding will also change.

 Do not worry, if you are new to systems administration, I will be keeping this as user friendly as possible.
 Well, as user friendly as the command line gets.